 “I think I was already asleep,” he grumbles, rubbing his face.

-Jake looks over his shoulder.
+Jake turns his head and looks back over his shoulder.
 Mathos is seated on a stool at the bar, head down and resting on his curled arms.
 The mage, growing ever more excited with each cup, has been sampling all of the various bottles, or as many as he could before losing the battle with unconsciousness.
-Without his running commentary concerning the production history and the flavor qualities of each new spirit and liquor in his cup, the common area is almost too quiet.
+Without his running commentary concerning the production history and the flavor qualities of each new spirit and liquor in his cup, the common area seems almost too quiet.

 The swordarm reaches out with his scabbard and jabs the mage, pokes him in the leg.
 “Go to bed, Mathos,” he says.